rishior/boredmonkey/README.md

 ## Notes

-- Do not commit `.env` or `credentials.json` to public repositories.
 - The code relies on external services: SerpApi for search, Apify for scraping, Google Sheets API, and Gmail SMTP.
 - The current `watcher.py` loop runs forever until interrupted.